 The train picks up passengers along the way, so open seats can change.
 If you want the best views, I recommend getting a seat on the left side of the train.
 But there are a few places where the right side has some gorgeous scenery too.

 A ride on the Death Railroad is one of the best things to do in Kanchanaburi.
-You can purchase your tickets at the Nam Tok or Kanchanaburi train station or you can book a Death Railway tour ahead of time that includes many of the other sites that I mention.
+You can purchase your tickets at the Nam Tok or Kanchanaburi train station, or you can book a Death Railway tour ahead of time, which includes many of the other sites that I mentioned.

 Sleep In A Floating Lodge